Fruit and Nut

 |Short Term Internship Opportunities with Fruit and Nut|

-The work proramme will be based loosely around the seasonal requirements of nursery's flagship project: Agriculture for Climate Change: Land Rehabilitation and Small-scale Fruit and Nut Growing.
+The work programme will be based loosely around the seasonal requirements of nursery's flagship project: Agriculture for Climate Change: Land Rehabilitation and Small-scale Fruit and Nut Growing.
 Further details of this can be found on the studentship page (here).
+The nursery is moving to a new site in December 2018 and the focus of the internships in 2019 will be in maintaining nut trees allocated for trialling purposes at the new site.
+The first year at the new site will involve a lot of pioneering work and will be a very exciting time to be working at the nursery.

 Who is the internship aimed at?

-The internship is aimed particularly at the student who is considering pursuing a working life involving nut or fruit trees, or in food security-related land rehabilitation projects.
+The internship is aimed particularly at the young person considering a working life involving nut trees, or in food security-related land rehabilitation projects.

 Accommodation and Board

 The intern is not required to live in, however accommodation (timber cabin) and full board are provided if required.
 The food is vegetarian.
-In addition, the nursery will provide protective clothing and footwear.
+In addition, the nursery will provide full protective clothing and footwear.
+There is good wifi at the nursery.

-Residential interns who are full time students or who have no other source of income will be eligible for a personal expenses allowance of €25 per week.
+Residential interns who have no other source of income may be eligible for a personal expenses allowance of €25 per week.

 Applicants from outside Ireland